-a successful alternative
+- a successful alternative

 There are various ways of measuring the success of a school.
 One is to look at the wellbeing, happiness and overall development of pupils.
-Though these are not easily measurable, whether they go to a friskole or a state school, Danish children can expect these aspects to be prioritised.
+Though these are not easily measurable, whether they go to a free school or a state school, Danish children can expect these aspects to be prioritised.

-When it comes to grades, friskoler are more successful than state schools.
-Pupils in friskoler score almost one score point higher than pupils at state schools, although several studies have shown that there are no significant differences in socio-economic background between pupils attending friskoler and those at state schools.
+When it comes to grades, free schools are more successful than state schools.
+Pupils in free schools score almost one score point higher than pupils at state schools, although several studies have shown that there are no significant differences in socio-economic background between pupils attending free schools and those at state schools.

-Pupils from friskoler are also more successful when they enter high school level and go on to formal education at college and university.
+Pupils from free schools are also more successful when they enter high school level and go on to formal education at college and university.
 Many elements contribute to success in education: professional skills, teacher commitment, cooperation between school and parents, pupil autonomy and responsibility, the nurturing of independence and responsibility, of interdependence and collaboration, mutual respect between teachers and pupils, and so on.
-The success of Danish friskoler is in large part due to their having roots deep in a culture that nurtures and sustains such elements, and that values the shared freedoms and responsibilities that are at the heart of the Danish constitution.
+The success of Danish free schools is in large part due to having their roots deep in a culture that nurtures and sustains such elements, and that values the shared freedoms and responsibilities that are at the heart of the Danish constitution.